SMS Implementation Guidance Still Needed

 - Version controlled documentation capabilities.

-Setting up your aviation SMS program is not rocket science.
+Setting up your aviation SMS is not rocket science.
 A lot of the heavy lifting can be done if you have the proper tools.
 Without a doubt, you will not get these tools unless you gain top management support.

 - First step, and most important, get top management support.